alitskevich/arrmatura/README.md

 # Arrmatura

-    Web framework on arrows.
+The "components-on-arrows" framework.

 ## Definitions

-`Arrmatura` provides an unified approach to develop a data-driven systems by defining and composing components of any kind.
+`Arrmatura` provides an ultimate `specification-as-code` approach to develop a data-driven systems by defining and composing components of any kind.

 It is intended to be
  - declarative and codeless as much as possible
  - non-obtrusive, platform-independent
  - reactive and functional oriented
  - easy to learn and get started.